WHY IT MATTERS: Issues at stake in election

 More than 60 percent of the class of 2014 graduated with debt that averaged nearly $27,000, according to the College Board.
 Not all that taxpayer-backed debt is getting repaid.
 Out of the 43 million Americans with student debt, roughly 16 percent are in long-term default — a potential hit in excess of $100 billion that taxpayers would absorb.

 Democrat Hillary Clinton proposes no tuition for students from families making less than $85,000 who go to an in-state, public college.
-Republican Donald Trump has promised a “great” student debt plan, details to come.
+Republican Donald Trump promises to cap payments at 12.5 percent of a borrower’s income, with loan forgiveness if they make payments for 15 years.

 IMMIGRATION